figma/dev-mode-mcp-server-guide/README.md

   - "Generate my Figma selection using components from src/ui and style with Tailwind"

   You can paste links or select the frame or component in Figma before prompting.

+> [!NOTE]
+> Selection-based prompting only works with the desktop MCP server.
+The remote server requires a link to a frame or layer to extract context.

   [Learn how to set up Code Connect for better component reuse →](https://help.figma.com/hc/en-us/articles/23920389749655-Code-Connect)